Rubber Johnny: Home media

 Rubber Johnny was released on DVD by Warp on 20 June and 12 July 2005.
 The latter release included a book on the film containing 40-odd pages.

 Reception

 Pascal Wyse of The Guardian referred to it as "virtuosic grossness", stating, "there is more fleeting shock than real haunting.
 Perhaps, in all the synaptic mayhem, there is just no room for the viewer to contact their own demons."
 Treble.com listed the film in its "10 Terrifying Music Videos", calling it "both hilarious and terrifying".

 Writing for The Telegraph, Chris Campion asserted that the video was "like a Looney Tunes short for a generation raised on video nasties and rave music".

 S. McKeating of Stylus Magazine awarded Rubber Johnny a 'B+' rating, lauding it as an "exceptionally entertaining odd short film" but only for viewers "with the right frame of mind".
 He additionally demanded that Cunningham "take it one step further and give us an hour and a half of warped material".

+Founder of fact-checking website Snopes David Mikkelson noted the circulation of claims that the film was a documentation of real events.
+He noted that the "film itself is difficult to describe in ordinary terms".